One of my favorite things to cook on the Blackstone Griddle is the Smashburger.

 So what is a Smashburger?

-It's super-thin burger patties cooked on a griddle with lots of flavor from the browned bits that develop during cooking.
+A homemade smash burger is super-thin burger patties cooked on a griddle with lots of flavor from the browned bits that develop during cooking.
 Those bits form a delicious and flavorful crust with a wonderful texture.

 Ingredients